JJ/granada-off/text/freemasonry.md

 kept in the Sacromonte abbey and still hidden from sight.

 >The palace itself houses a curious museum, more of a cabinet of
->curiosities with all kind of things, rooms devoted to Oriental and folk kitsh,
+>curiosities with all kind of things, rooms devoted to Oriental and folk kitsch,
 > "the Granadian woman", newspapers, and a whole room
 >devoted to holidays.
 Calling it "the Museum of newspapers, the
 >Granadian woman and local holidays" would have been too long so it